Sleep Apnea Treatment

 If you suspect you have sleep apnea or have been diagnosed and are seeking treatment, Delany Dental Care is here to help.
-Start the process by requesting a consultation at our Gurnee, IL, office: (847) 623-5530
+Start the process towards better sleep and a better quality of life by requesting a consultation at our Gurnee, IL, office.

 What Is Sleep Apnea?

 Sleep apnea is a major health concern for millions of Americans and is often ignored or misdiagnosed.
 Untreated sleep apnea can cause someone to stop breathing repeatedly while sleeping.
-In some cases, breathing can stop hundreds of times during the night and may not resume for up to a minute or longer at times.
+In some cases, breathing can stop hundreds of times during the night and may not resume for up to a minute or longer.

-Treatment of sleep apnea offers patients a number of positive health benefits, including better sleep, improved mood and concentration.
+Treatment of sleep apnea offers patients a number of positive health benefits, including better sleep and improved mood and concentration.
 It can also lower your risk of developing life-threatening health issues such as heart attack and stroke.